-Our understanding of the high-lying states within the charmonium family remains limited.
-With the recent observation of charmonium states above 4 GeV, we seize the opportunity to investigate the high-lying charmonium family.
-This includes a mass spectrum analysis using the MGI model, followed by two-body strong decay calculations within the framework of the QPC model, along with an analysis of radiative decays.
-This theoretical approach allows us to derive the resonance parameters for the charmonium states discussed, providing valuable insights for future research in heavy hadron spectroscopy.
+Our understanding of high-lying states in the charmonium family remains limited.
+With the recent observation of charmonium states above 4 GeV, we take the opportunity to systematically investigate these high-lying states.
+This study includes a mass spectrum analysis using the MGI model, calculations of two-body strong decays within the QPC model, and an analysis of radiative decays.
+This theoretical framework enables us to extract resonance parameters for the discussed charmonium states, offering valuable guidance for future research in heavy hadron spectroscopy.

-In this study, we have calculated the mass spectrum for $2D$, $1F$, and other high-lying charmonium states, incorporating unquenched effects by introducing a screening potential.
-Additionally, we provide a detailed analysis of the strong decay properties of these states, including several key decay channels and partial decay widths that are crucial for the identification of potential charmed meson candidates in upcoming experiments.
-We also investigate the radiative decay behaviors and highlight the primary radiative decay channels for the states considered.
+In this work, we compute the mass spectrum of $2D$ and $1F$ charmonium states by incorporating unquenched effects via a screening potential.
+We also provide a detailed analysis of their strong decay properties, including key decay channels and partial widths that are essential for identifying possible charmonium candidates in forthcoming experiments.
+Additionally, we examine radiative decay behaviors and highlight the dominant radiative channels for the states under consideration.